Allison Williams

-Allison Howell Williams (born April 13, 1988) is an American actress.
-She first received attention on YouTube and as a member of the improv comedy troupe Just Add Water.
-She then played Marnie Michaels in the HBO comedy-drama series Girls (2012–2017), receiving a Critics' Choice Award nomination.
-Her continued television roles include the Netflix black comedy A Series of Unfortunate Events (2018–2019) and the Showtime miniseries Fellow Travelers (2023).
+Allison Howell Williams (born April 13, 1988) is an American actress and film producer.
+She began her career in comedy and rose to prominence as a horror queen beginning in the late 2010s.
+Her accolades include a National Board of Review Award and nominations at the Critics' Choice, GMSA and SAG Awards.

-Williams' film breakthrough came with Jordan Peele's psychological horror Get Out (2017), earning nominations at the MTV Movie Awards and the Screen Actors Guild Awards.
-She then starred in and produced the science fiction horror films M3GAN (2022) and M3GAN 2.0 (2025).
+After performing on YouTube and with the improv troupe Just Add Water, Williams gained her first starring role in the comedy drama series Girls (2012–2017).
+She rose to wider prominence for co-starring in the psychological horror film Get Out (2017), and the science fiction horror films M3GAN (2022) and M3GAN 2.0 (2025)—both of which she produced.
+She also starred in the psychological horror film The Perfection (2018), the historical series Fellow Travelers (2023) and the romantic drama film Regretting You (2025).

-Early life
+Early life and education

 Allison Howell Williams was born on April 13, 1988, in Hartford, Connecticut, and raised in New Canaan, Connecticut.
 She is the daughter of former NBC Nightly News anchor and managing editor Brian Williams and TV producer Jane Gillan Stoddard.
 She has a younger brother Doug, the WCBS-TV reporter and anchor and former late-night anchor of Geico SportsNite on SportsNet New York.

 Williams attended New Canaan Country School and Greenwich Academy.
-She later attended Yale University majoring in English; she was a member of Morse College and the St. Elmo secret society.
+She later attended Yale University majoring in English; she was a member of Morse College and the St. Elmo Society.
 In 2010, Yale made a "That's Why I Chose Yale" promotional video featuring (among others) Williams, whose contribution went viral.
-She graduated Yale with a degree in English in 2010.
+She graduated from Yale with a bachelor's degree in English in 2010.